dscolby/CausalELM.jl/docs/src/guide/gcomputation.md

 asymptotic randomization inference by passing our model to the summarize method.

-Calling the summarize method returns a dictionary with the estimator's task (regression or classification), the quantity of interest being estimated (ATE or ATT), whether the model uses an L2 penalty, the activation function used in the model's outcome predictors, whether the data is temporal, the validation metric used for cross validation to find the best number of neurons, the number of neurons used in the ELMs used by the estimator, the number of neurons used in the ELM used to learn a mapping from number of neurons to validation loss during cross validation, the causal effect, standard error, and p-value.
+Calling the summarize method returns a dictionary with the estimator's task (regression or classification), the quantity of interest being estimated (ATE), whether the model uses an L2 penalty (always true for DML), the activation function used in the model's outcome predictors, whether the data is temporal, the number of neurons used in the ELMs used by the estimator, the causal effect, standard error, and p-value.
+Due to long running times, calculation of the p-value and standard error is not conducted and set to NaN unless inference is set to true.
 ```julia
 summarize(g_computer)
 ```